Yanmingg/IT/README.md

 Version 1.0 - Fixed the bug of sending email form an user

 # Contributing
+The UI interface is written by Ling Huang and Jinjie Ding.
+Java codes are written by Yanming Guo.
+DataBase was built by Quanying Lyu.
-This part of the project is written by Yanming Guo, thanks for the testing and advice by all people who contribute
+Thanks for the testing and advice by all people who contribute
 <a href="https://github.com/Yanmingg/IT/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=Yanmingg/IT" />